Jesus-fhz/ruby-recursion-speed-comparasion/README.md

 ## How to use ?
 - Downlaod/clone repo
 - gem install benchmark-ips
-- Change values in the bencharmkar function to see different outputs
+- Change values in the benchmark function to see different outputs
 - To run just: ruby file.rb